brendanconnolly/BlogPosts/TestDrivenTesting/TestDrivenTesting_Law2.md

 ## Deep Work

 We want to drive our efforts to breaking down work into chunks that we can accomplish inside a distraction free time-box.
-The more we can structure testing efforts using effective [time management](http://www.brendanconnolly.net/a-time-for-test/)the greater insight and productivity you can expect.
+The more we can structure testing efforts using effective [time management](http://www.brendanconnolly.net/a-time-for-test/) the greater insight and productivity you can expect.

 > To produce at your peak level you need to work for extended periods with full concentration on a single task free from distraction.